Skip to main content

 1. Carter, Capt.
 Joseph.
 History of the 14th Armored Division.
 Albert Love.
 Atlanta, 1945.
 An unofficial history prepared by the Division following the end of the war.

 4. Clarke, Jeffrey J. and Smith, Robert Ross.
-Rivera to the Rhine PDF US Army Center of Military History.
+Riviera to the Rhine .
+U.S. Army Center of Military History.
 Washington, 1993.
-This is the official Army history of the Seventh US Army in France, 1944-1945, and is the best historical work on this subject to date.
+This is the official Army history of the Seventh U.S. Army in France, 1944-1945, and is one of the strongest historical works on this subject.

 6. Engler, Richard E. The Final Crisis: Combat in Northern Alsace, January, 1945.
 Aegis Consulting Group.
 Hampton, VA, 1999.
 Written by a veteran of the 1st Battalion, 242nd Infantry Regiment, 42nd Infantry Division.
 An excellent examination of the fighting during the German counter-offensive, Operation Nordwind.
 Includes considerable information on the Battle of Hatten-Rittershoffen.

 7. Von Luck, Hans, Col. Panzer Commander: The Memoirs of Colonel Hans von Luck.
 Praeger.
 New York, 1989.
-Col. von Luck, a veteran armor officer who fought in N. Africa, Normandy, Alsace, and two tours on the Eastern Front.
+Col. von Luck was a veteran armor officer who fought in North Africa, Normandy, Alsace, and two tours on the Eastern Front.
 Von Luck commanded the 21st Panzer Division during the final months of the war.
 His comments about the Battle of Hatten-Rittershoffen are very interesting.

-10. The true story of Richard Berkey, 68th AIB medic.
-The book brings together hundreds of original sources: Richard's war journal, his letters to family and friends, and the letters sent to him by his parents, brothers and sisters.
-Other sources include letters from friends who were in the service, Army Morning Reports and Unit Histories.
+The true story of Richard Berkey, 68th AIB medic.
+The book brings together hundreds of original sources: Richard's war journal, his letters to family and friends, and the letters sent to him by his parents, brothers, and sisters.
+Other sources include letters from friends who were in the service, Army Morning Reports, and Unit Histories.
 Extensive footnotes and period photos provide background and context for readers.
-More information is available at